Jaymian-Lee/VerzamelwoedV2/README.md

 - Collection Management: Keep track of your collections efficiently and organize them by name, category, and other attributes.

-- Item Tracking: Record and describe individual items within your collections, including details like name, description, and value.
+- Item Tracking: Record and describe individual items within your collections, including details like name and description.

 - Category Sorting: Easily sort and categorize your collections based on your preferences.